 “Board” means the Board of the National Metrology;

-“Director” means Director of the National Metrology Institute;
+“Director” means Director of National Institute of Metrology (Thailand);

 “Minister” means the Minister having charge and control of the execution of this Act.

 Section 4.
 There shall be a Board called the “Board of the National Metrology” consisting of